 Our main character, Katy, and her mother moved to a new town next door to Daemon.
 Daemon is extremely attractive but an arrogant prick.
 The exciting thing about him and his sister is that they are aliens.
 They also have enemies, and the only way for Katy to stay safe is to stick close to Daemon.

 Katy was a strong character, and she stood up to Daemon.
 She was quite a relatable character, especially for readers, because she’s a book lover.
 The fact that she does book blogs.
 However, she never gives you evidence that she writes until the live show.
 She’s so joyful.
 But then we have Daemon.
-Sometimes he seems to redeem himself, but then he turns around, and he’s a jackass again, even though he was doing it for a reason.
-Sometimes he was an over-the-top jerk like he’s so mean.
+Sometimes he seems to redeem himself, but then he turns around and becomes a jackass again, even though he did it for a reason.
+Sometimes, he was an over-the-top jerk, like he was so mean.

 Author: Jennifer L. Armentrout